renlulu/ParseProject/DxSALE/project.md

 ---
+name: DxSALE
-name: DxSALEdescription: A tool which helps users with no coding experience mint and launch their tokens in minutes.
+description: A tool which helps users with no coding experience mint and launch their tokens in minutes.
 logo: Yes
 categories: Tools
 status: Live